Skip to Main Content

 What happens if I change my major?

-Switching your major may affect the type of aid you are eligible for and could possibly affect your ability to meet the Satisfactory Academic Progress Policy.
-Please check with our Financial Aid Office to see if/how your aid will be affected prior to switching your major.
+Switching your major may affect the type of aid you are eligible for and could affect your ability to meet the Satisfactory Academic Progress Policy.
+Please check with our Financial Aid Office to see if/how your aid will be affected before switching your major.

 Will my financial aid pay for my books and tuition?

 If you receive Pell, the remainder of the tuition as well as the remaining fees can be deducted providing you receive enough Pell funds to cover the balance.
-After all tuition & fees are covered, you may use a portion of any remaining Pell Grant funds (but no more than $800.00) in the GNTC bookstore system prior to the respective term’s tuition & fee deadline.
-You may view the GNTC Events Calendar (link provided at end of this page) for updates on when Pell credits will be available for use in the bookstore system.
+After all tuition & fees are covered, you may use a portion of any remaining Pell Grant funds (but no more than $800.00) in the GNTC bookstore system before the respective term’s tuition & fee deadline.
+Normally the book credit is available just before the Tuition & Fee Deadline for the respective term.
+You may view the GNTC Events Calendar (link provided at the end of this page) for updates on when Pell credits will be available for use in the bookstore system.

 Is there a HOPE cap on the number of hours that HOPE will pay?